-Please call/email us so that we can discuss what needs to be done and give you a quotation for the cost.
-Please remember that we do not currently charge VAT, so that will help to keep the charge down.
+Please call 01242 235202, or email us so that we can discuss what needs to be done and give you a quotation for the cost.

-For more information about our fees and other terms, please see below.
+For more information about our up-to-date fees and terms, please see below:

 - Legal advice.
 We cannot provide legal advice about the effect of any document, because we are not foreign lawyers qualified to do so, and are not sufficiently familiar with other languages.
 We strongly advise you to have any document prepared by lawyers qualified in the law of the country where it is to be used, and to take advice from them.
 We will do our best to make sure the document is able to achieve its purpose, but we are not responsible to you if it does not.